Abel-G/alx-low_level_programming/README.md

-this repo contains C projects
+this is doubly linked list in c project